How much CPU and RAM does my website need?

 The CPU handles requests made to your server.
 For instance, when a visitor clicks onto your site, the queries that run that build the site and deliver the webpage will be processed by your CPU in the order they are received.

 While your CPU can process multiple requests at once, if it receives too many requests it can become overloaded.
-This wall cause the performance on the site to slow down dramatically.
+This will cause the performance on the site to slow down dramatically.
 Generally you will see this in cases of high traffic or plugins / scripts that generate a large number of simultaneous requests.

 What is Disk Space?